-- Except for purposes of law enforcement or wildlife management, the use of decoys with moving parts is prohibited for all big game species.
+The use of decoys with moving parts is prohibited for big game species.
 This prohibition includes, but is not limited to, decoys with parts that are powered by a motor, battery, human action (for example, cable or pull-string), or the wind.
 Flexible or adjustable parts that permit placement or adjustment of a decoy but do not otherwise move do not constitute “moving parts”.
-This rule is intended to ban decoys that attract wildlife via movement.

 - Hunt within eight hours of communicating with or receiving information on the location of game mammals from a manned aircraft.

 - Hunting, trapping, or angling.